opengeospatial/ets-wfs20/README.md

 __Main class__: `org.opengis.cite.iso19142.TestNGController`

-__Arguments__: The first argument must refer to an XML properties file containing the required test run argument (a reference to a KML resource).
+__Arguments__: The first argument must refer to an XML properties file containing the required test run argument (a reference to a WFSv2 capabilities document).
 If not specified, the default location at `${user.home}/test-run-props.xml` will be used.

 You can modify the default settings in the sample [test-run-props.xml](src/main/config/test-run-props.xml)
 file: